 The Rhinoplasty Society of Europe

-Mr Jumeau’s practice focuses solely on complex nasal reconstruction often following previous surgery or significant trauma.
-He has experience with nasal reconstruction in athletes (NRL, Basketball, Netball, MMA/UFC, Boxing, national swimmers, track).
+Mr Jumeau’s practice focuses solely on complex nasal reconstruction, often following previous surgery or significant trauma.
+He has experience with nasal reconstruction in athletes (NRL, Basketball, Netball, MMA/UFC, Boxing, national swimmers, and track).
 Total structural loss, septal perforations, significant external deformity and dramatic functional airway compromise all fall under his scope of practice.
 He has performed over 350 costal cartilage rhinoplasties.

 Over the years, Mr Jumeau has done quite a bit of remote Australian and international ENT service work for the Pacific Islands Project through the College of Surgeons and AusAID.
 These trips have been to Micronesia and several visits to the Solomons as well as many years of work and over two dozen week-long visits to Weipa, Cooktown and Thursday Island up in Cape York through Queensland Health.
 Through these visits and his main base in Far North Queensland, Mr Jumeau has good ENT experience in Indigenous Australian health.
+Dr Jumeau has also made several health aide visits to Seychelles at the request of their Minister of Health over the years.